UniSymNet: A Unified Symbolic Network Guided by Transformer: Discussion

 $\mathbf{id}$ \textbf{Operators:} In symbolic networks, the identity operator \(id\), which performs an identity transformation, facilitates cross-layer connections for identical modules, thereby eliminating redundant subtrees.
 In Fig. \ref{fig: Symbolic Tree vs. Unified Symbolic Network (id)}, we use \( g(\cdot) \) to represent the same module.
 As the complexity of \( g(\cdot) \) increases, the advantage of the \( id \) operator becomes increasingly significant.

-\textbf{Nested Unary Operators:} Symbolic trees and EQL-type symbolic networks typically use standard binary operators.
-In UniSymNet, we represent binary operators using nested unary operators.
-The advantages and applicable conditions of this transformation have been discussed in Section \ref{sec: Structural Space Formalization}.
-Of course, this transformation is not entirely beneficial.
-In some cases, such as for expressions like \( x_1x_2 \), it may unnecessarily increase the network depth and the number of nodes.
+\textbf{$\Psi$ Transformation:} Symbolic trees and EQL-type symbolic networks typically use standard binary operators.
+In the UniSymNet, we represent binary operators using nested unary operators, i.d. $\Psi$ transformation.
+A comprehensive discussion of this is given in Section \ref{sec: transformation}.